-Go on virtual field trips Even though you’re at home as we fight to contain the coronavirus and flatten the curve, you can experience some neat and amazing museums, zoos and other places.
+Go on virtual field trips Even though you are at home as we fight to contain the coronavirus and flatten the curve, you can experience some neat and amazing museums, zoos, and other places.
 Many sightseeing locations have opened their virtual doors to give parents something educational to do with their children.

 Here’s a list of some of the fun virtual tours you can take of famous places.
 It’s a great opportunity to see and experience locations you might not otherwise get to see and experience.

 Yes, you will need to allow your child to enjoy some screen time to take these virtual tours.
 But when you sit down and take these virtual tours together, youll get the educational benefits.
 While that doesn’t mean you should sit in front of an iPad all day or allow your child to roam the internet alone.
 This is a great activity for you and your child to enjoy together.